Chaos;Child | A Thrilling Thematic Sequel

 CHAOS;CHILD (PC)

-Summary: Chaos;Child builds on Chaos;Head Noah’s foundation with a gripping narrative, strong character development, and a series of thought-provoking twists.
-The game rewards players who’ve experienced prior entries, delivering an intense psychological thriller with deep ties to the Science Adventure universe.
-Its refined art style, atmospheric music, and talented seiyuu cast elevate the experience.
+CHAOS;CHILD builds on Chaos;Head Noah with a gripping narrative, strong characters, and thought-provoking twists.
+Its refined art, atmospheric music, and talented seiyuu elevate the experience.

 References